 An Os Trigonum is a small, extra bone found at the back of the ankle.
 It is fairly rare and only occurs in approximately 5-10% of people.
 Often it goes completely unnoticed, not causing any problems.

-However, when combined with an ankle injury or in athletes who sports require frequent ankle flexion e.g. ballet dancers and footballers, Os Trigonum Syndrome can develop causing pain and stiffness at the ankle.
+However, when combined with an ankle injury or in athletes who sports require frequent ankle flexion e.g. ballet dancers and footballers, Os Trigonum Syndrome can develop.

-Here, we will look at the common causes, symptoms, diagnosis and treatment options as well as other conditions that present with similar symptoms to help you identify what is going on.
+Here, we will look at the common causes, symptoms, diagnosis and treatment options for Os Trigonum Syndrome as well as other conditions that present with similar symptoms to help you identify what is going on.

 The talus bone forms part of the ankle joint.
 As the talus grows during childhood, a small piece of bone develops just behind it, known as the Os Trigonum.
 This usually happens around the ages of seven to eleven.